matuzo/HTMHell/hell/adventcalendar/2025/11/index.md

 ## Want to try this all out?

 Writing an ePub isn’t exactly hard, but there’s some scaffolding necessary to get to a workable structure.
+You need a [`container.xml` file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) in a `META-INF` directory that points at [a package file](https://www.w3.org/TR/epub-33/#sec-package-doc).
+The package file contains a bunch of metadata about your ePub, including [a manifest](https://www.w3.org/TR/epub-33/#sec-pkg-manifest) of the XHTML files in your book (for example, different chapters), and [a spine](https://www.w3.org/TR/epub-33/#sec-pkg-spine) describing the order they should be shown to the reader.
+You then add your XHTML files, reference them in the manifest and spine, and finally zip the whole directory up into a single archive and rename it to a <code>.epub</code>.
-I’d personally recommend starting with [the Standard Ebooks toolset](https://github.com/standardebooks/tools) as it can create an unbranded ePub and has a bunch of compatibility tooling built in.
-But to get you started, I’ve prepared [a copy of this blog post as an ePub](htmhell-2025-12-11.epub) ready for your favourite e-reader (assuming it’s modern: I haven’t included any compatibility hacks).

-If you want to inspect the contents you just need to know one thing: an ePub is a zip file.
-If you rename it to have a `.zip` at the end you’ll be able to expand it to see the contents.
-The markup can be found in `src/epub/text`; I hope you have fun poking at it (preferably with pitchforks).
+To get you started, I’ve prepared [a copy of this blog post as an ePub](htmhell-2025-12-11.epub) ready for your favourite e-reader (assuming it’s modern: I haven’t included any compatibility hacks).
+To inspect the contents we just need to unzip it; try renaming the file to have a `.zip` at the end and opening it with your favourite unarchiver.
+The markup can be found in `src/epub/text`.

+If you want to create your own ePubs I’d personally recommend starting with [the Standard Ebooks toolset](https://github.com/standardebooks/tools): it can create unbranded ePubs and has a bunch of compatibility tooling built in.
+Once installed, you can create a directory with the requisite scaffolding with `se create-draft --white-label`, and then build that into an ePub with `se build`.

+I hope you have fun putting your own ebooks together!
+It’s a useful new skill that reuses a lot of your existing knowledge.